 The horizontal baffles on the Astro are a little deeper than the NeoAir series pads.
 However, the Astro was still flat enough to be comfortable.
 The biggest issue with this pad is that it feels unstable when slightly deflated and the edges collapse when weighted.

-For $100, this pad is a decent value but we think it is overpriced considering the high weight.
-If you want a lighter weight version of this pad, condor the "Lite" model that is eight ounces lighter and costs $30 more.
+This pad is a decent value but we think it is overpriced considering the high weight.
+If you want a lighter weight version of this pad, condor the "Lite" model that is eight ounces lighter and costs more.
 The only downside is that it's much less durable.

 At three inches, the Nemo Astro Insulated is the thickest pad we'd consider taking into the backcountry.
 It is insulated well enough for three-season use and was as comfortable as most of the other pads we reviewed.
 Although it was one of the heaviest pads, the plushness may be worth it for you.
 If you want one pad for car camping and backpacking this is a good pick.
 If you are considering buying the Therm-a-Rest Venture but are dissuaded by the lack of warmth, the Astro Insulated is much warmer and nearly as comfortable when fully inflated.